heroku/node-heroku-client/docs/oauthClient.md

 ### `secret`

-*Secret used to obtain oauth authorizations under this client.*
+*secret used to obtain OAuth authorizations under this client.*

 Example | Serialized? | Type
 --- | --- | ---